Pregnancy diet: the three trimesters

 Third trimester (week 27 - 40)

-Now’s the time to allow yourself that extra portion.
+Now’s the time to allow yourself that extra portion during your pregnancy diet.
 But even now, it’s not eating for two; more like eating for one and a bit.
 In the third trimester you might need an extra 200 calories a day.
 It’s a good idea to eat wholegrain carbs or fruits and veggies which will add fibre to prevent constipation.
 Fresh fruit also gives you vitamin C to help the old immune system.
 Vitamin C protects cells and helps keep them heathy so it’s really important you get plenty of it during pregnancy.